-As part of the 6th State Reform, fiscal policy concerning housing was transferred to the regions as of January 2015.
-The fiscal Woonbonus thus became a regional tax reduction for contracts of 2015 onwards.
-Brussels, Wallonia and Flanders maintained the structure of the instrument for mortgage loans contracted in 2015, with one important change: the benefit of the instrument is no longer defined by the marginal tax tariff but by a fixed rate.
+As part of the 6th State Reform, fiscal policy concerning the self-occupied housing was transferred to the regions as of January 2015.
+The housing bonus thus became a regional tax reduction.
+Brussels, Wallonia and Flanders maintained the structure of the instrument for mortgage loans contracted in 2015, with one important change: the benefit of the instrument is no longer defined by the marginal tax tariff but by a fixed rate varying across regions: 40% in Flanders and Wallonia and 45% in Brussels.